a1143179/medical-tracker-backend/ENVIRONMENT_SETUP.md

 2. **Emails not sending in development**
    - Ensure sandbox mode is enabled
-   - Check that staging API credentials are valid
+   - Check that API credentials are valid

 3. **GitHub Actions failing**
    - Verify secrets are added to GitHub repository